 About this event

-As managing director of Citi Community Development, Natalie Abatemarco manages Citi’s efforts to strengthen new and existing strategic community initiatives with nonprofits and consumer advocacy organizations, focusing on expanding economic empowerment and growth for lower-income and underserved communities.
-She oversees the national initiatives, Citi Inclusive Finance (US), and service design, public policy, and communications work for all of Citi Community Development, as well as Citi’s Office of Inclusive Housing and Citi Salutes.
+As Managing Director of U.S. Business Partnerships and Inclusive Finance at Citi Community Investing and Development, Natalie Abatemarco manages Citi’s efforts to strengthen new and existing strategic business initiatives and aligns internal efforts closely with the work of various nonprofits and consumer advocacy organizations, focusing on expanding economic empowerment and growth for lower-income and underserved communities.

 Ms. Abatemarco is also a member of the Office of the Comptroller of the Currency’s Minority Depository Institutions Advisory Committee.
 She is a founding member of the Asset Building Policy Network, a coalition of civil rights organizations committed to improving the opportunity for economic progress for low-income individuals and communities of color, and also serves on the boards of directors of the Long Island Community Foundation and the Woodstock Institute in Chicago, as well as the Bankers and Community Council of the National Community Reinvestment Coalition.

-Janet Boguslaw is a senior scientist at the Heller School for Social Policy and Management, Brandeis University.
-She is also currently a non-resident Kelso and Wawa Fellow with the Institute for the Study of Employee Ownership and Profit Sharing at the School of Management and Labor Relations, Rutgers University.
+Janet Boguslaw is a senior scientist at the Heller School for Social Policy and Management, Brandeis University, and is a fellow with the Institute for the Study of Employee Ownership and Profit Sharing at the School of Management and Labor Relations, Rutgers University.

-Dr. Boguslaw’s work focuses on multi-sector innovations and partnerships to advance economic opportunity and security for low-income populations through institutional and policy-driven initiatives.
-She has worked with corporate managers to research, direct, and advance their community development initiatives, with state agencies in the areas of workforce training and employment stabilization, and on funded research exploring issues of regional development, disparities, and wealth building.
-Her current projects examine regional job quality and career advancement strategies to increase racial, ethnic, and gender diversity in health care employment.
-At Rutgers University she is analyzing primary data collected through a Kellogg Foundation-funded research project on the asset building, life course, and family impacts of employee ownership for low and moderate-income workers, with a focus on its role in reducing gender and racial wealth inequality.
+Dr. Boguslaw is an educator and researcher with expertise in multi-sector innovations to advance equitable economic opportunity and security for low-income populations, with a goal of bringing innovative program and policy solutions to scale.
+She has worked with corporate managers to advance community development initiatives, with state and federal agencies on workforce education and employment stabilization, and with foundations and nonprofits to identify and address strategies for population and programmatic resiliency and wealth building.
+Her current work at Heller examines job quality and equitable career advancement strategies to increase racial and gender diversity in health care employment.
+At Rutgers she is examining the asset building, life course, and family impacts of employee ownership with a focus on its role in reducing gender and racial wealth inequality.

 Kimberly Adams is a host/correspondent at Marketplace, America’s largest broadcast business program.
 She covers the intersection of politics and the economy from Washington, DC, where she also serves on the board of governors of the National Press Club.
 Before moving to DC, Kimberly reported on the political, social, and economic upheaval in Egypt following the Arab Spring as a freelance journalist based in Cairo.
 Her work aired on multiple networks in the US, Canada, U.K., Ireland, Germany, Hong Kong, and elsewhere.
 While reporting in Cairo, she received awards from the National Association of Black Journalists, the Religion Communicators Council, and the Association for Women in Communication.
 Prior to freelancing, Kimberly worked as a producer for NPR from the DC headquarters, covering politics, arts, culture, and breaking news as a producer for “Weekend Edition” and the Washington Political Unit.

 Tweet Promoting #employeeownership can help to build a more equitable economy and expand the freedom of working people.
-Hear @AspenWorkforce and @Aspen_BOI #talkopportunity with guests from @CarrisReels, @IASP_Heller, @CityofAtlanta, @Citi, and @Marketplace.
+Hear @AspenWorkforce & @Aspen_BOI #talkopportunity with guests from @RecologyWZ, @IASP_Heller, @Institute_coop, @Citi, and @Marketplace.

-Tweet Lack of wealth limits opportunity, like homeownership, education, retirement, and entrepreneurship.
+Tweet Wealth = opportunities like homeownership, education, retirement, and entrepreneurship.
 For women and people of color, the wealth divide can seem insurmountable, but #employeeownership may offer a way to advance.

 The Economic Opportunities Program advances strategies, policies, and ideas to help low- and moderate-income people thrive in a changing economy.
-We recognize that race, gender, and place intersect with and intensify the challenge of economic inequality and we address these dynamics by advancing an inclusive vision of economic justice.
-For over 25 years, EOP has focused on expanding individuals’ opportunities to connect to quality work, start businesses, and build economic stability that provides the freedom to pursue opportunity.
-Follow us on social media and join our mailing list to stay up-to-date on events, publications, blog posts, and more.
+Follow us on social media and join our mailing list to stay up-to-date on publications, blog posts, events, and other announcements.